 You’ll need the following:

-- Dried hibiscus flowers – found at your local Mexican grocery and bulk grocers
+- Dried hibiscus flowers – find these online or at your local Mexican grocery and bulk grocers.

 - Lime juice